 There is a Constantinidis family tradition in iconography, which began in 1961 when Myrianthi’s father George began studying the art in Athens.
 He later was a pupil of Father Kallinikos of Stavrovouni Monastery, an icon in the realm of this religious art form who died in 2011.

-Her father did wall painting on Chrysorroyiatissa Monastery for ten years.
+Her father spent ten years creating a wall painting for Chrysorroyiatissa Monastery.
 Myrianthi helped him from an early age and saw from close up the processes and secrets involved in hand-painting icons and frescos.
 Her brother does wall painting at churches—she believes they both inherited their passion from their father.

 I ventured to speak and share that I too felt that my vocation had been influenced by a parent, now terminally ill.
 To my embarrassment, my voice broke and my eyes welled up.
 I tried to apologize but it came out as a small moan.
 I was mortified and felt my face flush; I could only stare at the floor.
 Then David, an American ex-pat who chose Cyprus as his home 30 years ago, said: “In this country, people are comfortable with feelings.”
 I dared to look up at Myrianthi and saw the emotion in her face.
 Despite no words having been uttered, she too had been moved, and we smiled at each other through tears.